857seif/atuo-DLL-Proxy-generator/README.md

 Ensure Rust target matches the DLL (x64 or x86)

 Missing Dependencies
-Install MSVC Build Tools (required for linking)
+Install MSVC Build Tools

 Permission Issues
-Make sure you have access if working inside protected folders
+Ensure access to protected directories

 ---

+🤝 Contributing

+Contributions are welcome!

+Improve parsing logic

+Enhance GUI

+Add features

+Fix edge cases

+---

-⚖️ Disclaimer
+Disclaimer

 This project is intended for educational and research purposes only.
 Always respect software licenses and use responsibly.